Air Source Heat Pump

 This efficiency also brings a great saving on your carbon footprint of between 2,150 to 2,250 kg of carbon a year, compared to an A-rated boiler according to the Energy Saving Trust.

 Only air to water heat pumps are included in funding schemes.
-Currently ECO4, Local Authority Delivery Scheme and the Home Upgrade Grant offer fully funded options, subject to qualifying criteria.
-To find out what these are follow the links below;
+Currently the ECO4 Scheme offer fully funded options, subject to qualifying criteria.
+To find out what these are follow the link below;

-Air source heat pumps offer a great alternative to gas & oil boilers but to work at their best your home needs to be a well insulated home.
+Air source heat pumps offer a great alternative to LPG gas & oil boilers, electric room heaters and electric storage heaters but to work at their best your home needs to be a well insulated home.

 If you are looking to spend money on a new heating system but insulation in your home is not up to standard, an air source heat pump would not be a sound investment for the future.

 Air source heat pumps work best at producing heat at a lower temperature than boilers so if you have an draught proof home this will increase the efficiency.